maharshijha/ticket-service/README.md

 > This is the Cloud mongo cluster runnig at https://mlab.com/databases/ticketservice.

-  - RabbitMQ: This used to maintain life cycle of held message and achieve the fault tolerence.Queue will hold the message for 2 mins and then it will trigger the application to remove the held seats if those seats are not resevered yet.
+  - RabbitMQ: This used to maintain life cycle of held message and achieve the system fault tolerence.Queue will hold the message for 2 mins and then it will trigger the application to remove the held seats if those seats are not resevered yet.

 > This is the MQ as a Cloud service running at https://jellyfish.rmq.cloudamqp.com/#/queues.